Potty Training

 Learning to Use the Potty at Signal Pine Playschool

-Each year in April, Signal Pine Playschool offers a course hosted by parent coach, sex educator, and in-home preschool teacher Ashley Robinson.
+Each year in April, Signal Pine Playschool offers a course hosted by parent coach, sex educator, and in-home preschool teacher Ashley Robertson.
 This course is free and we encourage parents to enroll and then prepare with us to have any two year olds potty train with us at school sometime in mid-late April.
 This transition out of daytime diapers has been widely beloved by parents, teachers and children.
 Signal Pine Playschool is aware of & loves to support children in potty training during the magical 18 month-30 month window when most childrens' bodies naturally gain an awareness of what their pee and their poop feels like when it comes out.
 We find that the two year olds are ready and excited to learn how to use the potty each year.
-The official course is titled: Signal Pine Playschool Potty Training and Early Sex Ed virtual workshop with Ashley Robinson.
+The official course is titled: Signal Pine Playschool Potty Training and Early Sex Ed virtual workshop with Ashley Robertson.
 Topics that get covered in the course are respectful potty learning, Signal Pine’s specific plan for the children who are potty training at school, attachment types, use of accurate body parts and how this relates to reducing the risks of sexual abuse, potty training resource library both books and virtual options as well as helpful tips on physical potties and what helps kids have the most success when learning to use the potty.

 Ashley Robertson’s Course Description